Housing: Rulinvoe

 Number 9 was completed around May 2021 and is currently occupied by a family.

 If you are interested in relocating to Shapinsay and have children of Primary School age, please get in touch.
-While we don’t have anything available currently, it’s good to know demand, it helps us know whether to continue to pursue housing for families.

 Ever dreamt of moving your family to a Scottish Island?
 Of becoming an important part of a tight-knit, warm and welcoming community while having breath-taking scenery just beyond your doorstep?